 Starting out as a volunteer, Wendy has now been involved with the Orca Research Trust since 2008 when she helped with the release of the young orca Rakey-Cousteau.
 Wendy has since been involved in the rescue of many pilot whales as well as the disentanglement of a humpback whale wrapped in a net.

 With her many boat handling certifications Wendy has become a vital part of the on-water team and was the key boat driver and helped Dr Visser during the filming of the BBC/Discovery Channel/ Big Wave documentary which has screened around the world.

 Having grown up mainly in the UK and Ireland, Sarah completed her undergraduate studies at the University of St Andrews, Scotland where she graduated with a BSc (Hons) in Marine and Environmental Biology.

 She then moved to New Zealand in 2006.
 Sarah began volunteering for the Orca Research Trust in 2007 and gained valuable field-work experience with Dr Visser through a number of projects including cetacean survey’s in Papua New Guinea and providing support during the filming of the documentary, ‘Killer Whales’, which features the New Zealand Orca and the Orca Research Trust.

-After working with Dr Visser for over two years Sarah is now conducting her own research as she studies for a PhD at Massey University, Auckland under the Coastal-Marine Research Group as part of the New Zealand Common Dolphin Project (NZCDP).
-While she is out in the field conducting her PhD research investigating the distribution, density and fine scale habitat use of common dolphins (Delphinus sp.) in the Hauraki Gulf, New Zealand, Sarah also continues to collect data for the Orca Research Trust.
+After working with Dr Visser for over two years Sarah has since completed her PhD at Massey University, Auckland under the Coastal-Marine Research Group as part of the New Zealand Common Dolphin Project (NZCDP).
+While she was out in the field conducting her PhD research investigating the distribution, density and fine scale habitat use of common dolphins (Delphinus sp.) in the Hauraki Gulf, New Zealand, Sarah continued to collect data for the Orca Research Trust.